bthyreau/parcelcortex/README.md

 ## Usage:
 After download, you can run

-`./test_run.sh` in the source directory to ensure the environment is ok.
+Using the old method (without uv), you can use `./test_run.sh` in the source directory to ensure the environment is ok.

-To use the program, simply run:
+To use the program and runs the parcellation on a third-party segmentation, simply run:

 `./parcel_seg.sh -a aseg example/example_segmentation_t1.nii.gz`.

+or, to run on a raw T1-weighted image:

+`parcel_t1mri.sh example_brain_t1.nii.gz`

 For more flexibility, the following options are available: